 Located between 8 and 12 degrees north of the equator, Costa Rica is a tropical country dominated by warm weather.
 There are many factors impacting the weather though, such as elevation and topography, and Costa Rica features a wide range of microclimates.

-The mean annual temperature is circa 27 °C in the coastal lowlands, but only 20 °C in the areas of Cordillera Central where most of Costa Rica’s population live.
+The mean annual temperature is circa 27 °C in the coastal lowlands, but only 20 °C in the areas of Cordillera Central where most of Costa Rica’s population lives.

-One of the wettest part of the country is the Caribbean slopes of the Cordillera Central, where you can expect over 5,000 mm of precipitation in an average year.
+One of the wettest parts of the country is the Caribbean slopes of the Cordillera Central, where you can expect over 5,000 mm of precipitation in an average year.

 Costa Rica is home to several volcanoes, both dormant and active ones.